 DIRECTION IS IMPORTANT

 Now that you know about diffused and direct light, the next thing to talk about is what direction the light is coming from.
 The direction the light is coming from makes a big difference in lighting.

 The biggest mistake I see in talking head videos is bad lighting, with the light coming from BEHIND the person.
 Light coming from behind the person will create a silhouette.
-Sometimes this can look nice and if you are trying to hide someone’s identity, this is what you want.
+Sometimes this can look nice, and if you are trying to hide someone’s identity, this is what you want.
 But 99% of the time, this is the OPPOSITE of what you want.
 You want your light falling on the person’s face, not behind it.

 Good lighting for video is all about positioning.
-Experiment around with what you have and make it look as best as possible just by following the basic concepts you have not just learned!
+Experiment around with what you have and make it look as best as possible just by following the basic concepts you have just learned.

 Thanks for reading Video Production Tips, I wish you happy video making!